K-12 'Life Skills' Program

 Students have access to a state of the art 'Snoezelen Room' which is a custom multi-sensory environment (additional information can be found on our webpage) – the Snoezelen Room is located at Harrison Elementary.

-Brand new fully accessible 'Inclusive Playground' designed specifically for students with disabilities (located at Harrison Elementary School)
+Fully accessible 'Inclusive Playground' designed specifically for students with disabilities (located at Harrison Elementary School)

 High School students are able to participate in the VESEP (Vocational Education-Special Education Program) which affords them vocational opportunities throughout our community.

 Student in the ‘Life Skills’ Program often receive a Certificate of Completion; however, this is a team decision and individualized to each student’s progress.
-Students are able to attend through their 21st
+Students are able to attend through their 21st birthday.

 ‘Life Skills’ Programs can be found at Harrison Elementary, Lincoln Middle School, and Green River High School.